by Sebastian R. Fama

 The Church has always taught that the Eucharist is the actual body and blood of Jesus Christ.
-This is difficult for some to accept.
+This is called the Doctrine of the Real Presence.
+To be sure there are people who find this hard to accept.
 However, belief in the Real Presence rests upon the words of Christ Himself.
-In John 6:48-57 we read:
+In John 6:48-57 we read the following:

 Opponents of the Real Presence contend that this is all symbolic.
 But read what happens in verses 60 and 66, – "Then many of His disciples who were listening said, 'This saying is hard, who can accept it?'...As a result of this, many [of] His disciples returned to their former way of life and no longer accompanied Him."

 At the Last Supper, Jesus fulfilled His promise: "While they were eating, Jesus took bread, said the blessing, broke it, and giving it to his disciples said, 'Take and eat, this is My body.'
 Then He took a cup, gave thanks, and gave it to them, saying, 'Drink from it all of you, for this is My blood of the covenant, which will be shed on behalf of many for the forgiveness of sins'" (Matthew 26:26-28).
-This could hardly be seen as symbolic, as Jesus held bread and the cup of wine in His hands and said "This is my body" and "This is my blood."
+This could hardly be seen as symbolic, as Jesus held bread and the cup of wine in His hands and said, "This is my body," and "This is my blood."
 He was obviously referring to what He was holding.
 Luke records that Jesus also said to do this in memory of Him (22:19).
-For the Jews, to do something "in memory" meant to make it actually present.
+For the Jews, to do something "in memory" meant to present it again, to relive it in a substantial way.

 Paul affirms the Real Presence in 1 Corinthians 10:16 and 11:27-29.
 "The cup of blessing that we bless, is it not a participation in the blood of Christ?
 The bread that we break, is it not a participation in the body of Christ?...
 Therefore, whoever eats the bread or drinks the cup of the Lord unworthily will have to answer for the body and blood of the Lord...For anyone who eats and drinks without discerning the body, eats and drinks judgment on himself."
 If the Lords body and blood are not present, how can a wrong be committed against them?